Frequently Asked Questions - Evolving the Standards for B Corp Certification

 What is the timeline for companies to certify or recertify on the new standards?

-Based on our current timeline of standards, product, and certification model development, B Corps with a submission date in 2025 will very likely be requested to recertify on Version 6, the current version of the standards in the B Impact Assessment.
+Based on our current timeline of standards, product, and certification model development, B Corps with a submission date in 2025 will be requested to recertify on Version 6, the current version of the standards in the B Impact Assessment.

 If I recertify on the current version of the standards (V6) in 2024/2025, will I be expected to recertify on the new standards as soon as they are ready for certification?